veewee/veewee.github.io/app/_posts/2015-12-07-authenticating-with-x509-client-certificates.md

     As you can see the client certificate verification is optional.
     This will make it possible to add another type of authentication like basic authentication when there is nog client certificate.
     The verify depth is set to 1 so that it only accepts certificates signed by the configured CA.
-    Finally the StdEnvVars are registered so that the additional SSL server variables are available in PHP.
+    Finally, the StdEnvVars are registered so that the additional SSL server variables are available in PHP.
 </p>